security best-practices compliance

 TLS Everywhere

-IP Whitelisting
+IP Allowlisting

 Restrict which IP addresses can call your agent’s API endpoint.
-Configure in the dashboard under Agent Settings → Security.
+Configure it in the dashboard under Agent Settings → Security.

-Rate Limiting
+Rate Limits

 Protect against abuse with rate limits: